-During your lifetime chargeable gains may arise when either your regular withdrawals (or your withdrawals combined with charges for advice paid to your Financial Adviser) exceed the annual 5% tax deferred entitlement.
+During your lifetime, chargeable gains may arise when your regular withdrawals (or your withdrawals combined with charges for advice paid to your Financial Adviser) exceed the annual 5% tax-deferred entitlement.
 Such gains arising during your lifetime will be assessed for income tax on you, the Settlor/Donor.

-See the section 'What Happens To The Bond When I Die?' for details about who will be liable to pay tax on excess withdrawals following your death.
+Please see 'What Happens To The Bond When I Die?' section for details about who will be liable to pay tax on excess withdrawals following your death.